joshdsmith/Elk-Stack/README.md

 SSH into the control node and follow the steps below:

+- Run the command `sudo docker ps -a` to get the name of the conainter and check the status of said container.

+- Run the command `sudo docker start <container name> && sudo docker attach <container name>` to start and connect to the container.

-Curl the below four commands to copy both Filebeat and Metricbeat configuration and playbook .yml files:
+- Curl the below four commands to copy both Filebeat and Metricbeat configuration and playbook .yml files:

 ```bash
 curl https://raw.githubusercontent.com/joshdsmith/Elk-Stack/main/Ansible/files/filebeat-config.yml > /etc/ansible/files/filebeat-config.yml